DominicSerranoC14/Querying-With-SQLite/README.md

   JOIN MediaType ON Track.MediaTypeId = Track.MediaTypeId
   JOIN Genre ON Track.GenreId = Genre.GenreId`

 16. Provide a query that shows all Invoices but includes the # of invoice line items.

+  `SELECT *,
+  InvoiceLine.InvoiceLineId as LineItemNum
+  FROM Invoice
+  JOIN InvoiceLine ON Invoice.InvoiceId = InvoiceLine.InvoiceId`

 17. Provide a query that shows total sales made by each sales agent.
 18. Which sales agent made the most in sales in 2009?
 19. Which sales agent made the most in sales in 2010?